WooCommerce checkout page terms and conditions protect your store from disputes, chargebacks, and legal liability.

 Well done!
 This is how you can add the terms and conditions checkbox to the WooCommerce checkout page.

-Adding a checkbox on the checkout page requires users to check it first and then go to the checkout page, increasing the number of fields they need to fill in to place an order.
+Adding a checkbox on the checkout page requires users to check it before proceeding, increasing the number of fields they need to fill out to place an order.

 What if we told you that you can include terms and conditions on the checkout page without requiring customers to check an additional field?